 We are all afraid of something.
 Fears sometimes originate from stressful or traumatic events.
 Some may be learned from parents.

-Fear can cause varied reactions like withdrawal, tears, screaming, and even fainting.
+Fear can cause varied reactions like withdrawal, tears, screaming, withdrawal, tightening in the throat, and even fainting.

 Overcoming fear can make us stronger.
 We need to face our fears and overcome them.
 With a victory over fear we learn to be more open to new experiences from which we may learn more life lessons, find a new skill or gain self confidence.

 But there are those who develop fears, even obsessive fears, from traumatic events from their childhood.
 I have a neighbor who is terrified at just the sight of a cat.